 - 2 very ripe bananas (the riper they are, the sweeter they’ll be)

 - 1/2 cup mini chocolate chips OR dark chocolate chips

 - ½ cup chopped walnuts (optional, here’s why to eat walnuts)

 - Preheat the oven to 350°F. Line a muffin pan with paper or silicone liners and set aside.

 - In a large bowl, whisk together the flour, baking soda, salt, and baking powder.
 Make a well (hole) in the center of the flour mixture and drop in the eggs, butter, and syrup.
 As best you can, mix with a fork until it just comes together.
 Set aside.

 - In a small bowl, mash the two bananas together.

-- Carefully fold the bananas and walnuts (if using) into the muffin batter, just until combined.
+- Carefully fold the bananas, chocolate chips, and walnuts (if using) into the muffin batter, just until combined.
 Spoon the batter evenly into the 12 muffin cups (or 36 mini muffin cups).

 - Bake until they begin to brown on top and a toothpick comes clean when inserted in the center, about 20 to 22 minutes for regular sized muffins or 12 to 14 minutes for mini muffins.